Federal Pell Grant

 To receive a PELL Grant a student must:

 • Complete a Free Application For Student Aid (FAFSA)

 Federal Pell Grant is gift aid that, in most cases, does not need to be paid back.
 Federal Pell Grant is awarded based on a student’s Expected Family Contribution (EFC) as calculated from the FAFSA by the Federal Dept. of Education.
 Federal Pell Grant awards are based on enrollment.
 Awards will be made after the Student Financial Services Office receives all required documentation.
 The maximum amount of PELL for the 2014 – 2015 award year is $5,730.
 For academic year 2015 – 2016, the PELL maximum award is $5,575.

 To receive a FSEOG, a student must:

-Through the FWS Program, undergraduates work part time either on campus or with a community service organization.
+Federal Work Study (FWS) employment constitutes a significant resource for students who have documented financial need.
+FWS awards are based on need and availability of funds.
+Through the FWS Program, undergraduates work part-time either on campus or with a community service organization.

 Please do not hesitate to contact the Financial Services Department at (800) 495-2669, or stop by your local campus for information.